 Situations may arise where queries take a long time to execute, and the general system response time is slow.

-This section presents a set of recommendations on what needs to be done in order to track down the cause of such issues and advice on how to resolve them.
+This section presents a set of recommendations on what must be done to track down the cause of such issues and advice on how to resolve them.

-The easiest way to get required information for the query being executed is via the Explain Query tool.
-This will enable you to collect the precise information that is needed to debug a slow query without the need to consult the log level information.
+The easiest way to get the required information for the query being run is by way of the Explain Query tool.
+This lets you collect the precise information that is needed to debug a slow query without the need to consult the log level information.
 This is desirable if you know the query that is being debugged.

 If this is not possible for any reason, you can gather the indexing logs in a single file and use it to troubleshoot your particular problem.

-To enable logging, you need to enable DEBUG level logs for the categories pertaining to Oak indexing and queries.
+To enable logging, you must enable DEBUG level logs for the categories pertaining to Oak indexing and queries.
 These categories are:

 The com.day.cq.search category is only applicable if you are using the AEM provided QueryBuilder utility.

-It is important that the logs are only set to DEBUG for the duration the query you want to troubleshoot is being executed, otherwise a large amount of events will be generated in the logs over time.
+It is important that the logs are only set to DEBUG for the duration the query you want to troubleshoot is being run.
+Otherwise, many events are generated in the logs over time.
 Because of this, once the required logs are collected switch back to INFO level logging for the categories mentioned above.

 You can enable logging by following this procedure:

 logs/queryDebug.log.
-This will correlate all the DEBUG events into a single log file.
+This correlates all the DEBUG events into a single log file.

 The way the query gets evaluated is largely affected by the index configuration.
-It is important to get the index configuration in order to be analyzed or sent to support.
+It is important to get the index configuration analyzed or sent to support.
 You can either get the configuration as a content package or get a JSON rendition.

 /oak:index node in CRXDE, you can get the JSON version at: